Learn to Live: Commercial performance

 The album's lead single, "Don't Think I Don't Think About It" was released May 27, 2008.
 The song became Rucker's first number one single by September 2008, becoming the first African-American country artist to have a major hit since Charley Pride in the 1980s.
 Learn to Live debuted at #1 on the Billboard Country Albums chart and at #5 on the overall Billboard 200, selling 60,000 copies in its first week.
-As of February 2010, the album has sold 1,298,274 copies in the United States, according to Nielsen SoundScan, and has now been certified Platinum by the Recording Industry Association of America, for shipments to retailers of a million copies.
+As of February 2010, the album has sold 1,298,274 copies in the United States, according to Nielsen SoundScan, and has now been certified three-times Platinum by the Recording Industry Association of America, for shipments to retailers of three million copies.
 After releasing the album's second single in late 2008 entitled, "It Won't Be Like This for Long," the song became his second number one single on the Billboard Hot Country Songs chart.
 The album's seventh track entitled, "Alright," was released as a single shortly afterward.
 The song became Rucker's third number one single on the Billboard country chart, spending two weeks at #1 in early August.
 On September 8, 2009, the album's fourth and final single, "History in the Making," was released, debuting at #51 on the Billboard country chart, and went on to be an additional Top Five hit.